iAmGroute/NPTpy/TreeOfOwnership.md

 * Keywords like `async` may be added after the `:` and a lot of spaces :wink:.
 * Sometimes you can use `*` together with letters like a glob to refer to many similar functions.

-## This is still not set in stone, many things may be changed or added in the future :no_mouth:.
+## This is still not set in stone, many things may be changed or added in the future :no_mouth:

 *(BTW, everything noted here is totally informal and may in some cases contradict 'real' theory.
 This format and ideas on interpretation of any piece of code are meant only for the contributors of this particular repository and might not apply that well in other cases.)*